We Reviewed Dozens Of The Best 1st Grade Apps So You Don’t Have To. Here Are Our Top Picks.

 Build your child’s spelling and vocabulary skills through fun games and silly animations with Wonster Words.
 This phonics game covers the basics of the ABCs as well as blends, vowel teams, and more.
 Silly animations and puzzles bring home the meaning of each word.
 This app is great for first graders, and also very useful for children who need a bit of extra practice with language skills or those who have special needs.

 The app is free to download and try for 7 days.
-After that, you’ll need a subscription that costs $7.99 per month.
+After that, you’ll need a subscription that costs $7.99 per month or $59.99 annually.

 Pocket Sight Words provides a simple and effective way to practice recognition of 220 sight words from the Dolch List.
 Short sentences, appropriate for beginning readers, provide context and practice for each word.
 There are also over 500 sounds and narrations to help kids learn on their own.
 They’ll also enjoy the built-in minigame that adds interest and fun.